zidiyanis/Meteo-Project/README.md

 • main.c : Our main C porgram.

-• Help : our help file.
+• help.tkt : our help file.

 • Planing.pdf : Our descripyion of how our project was made .